Welcome to the official website of author Joan Long. Joan writes the kinds of stories she most enjoys reading—mysteries, suspense, and thrillers.

 Joan earned her bachelor’s degree in English/Creative Writing from Florida State University and a master’s degree in Journalism and Communications from The University of Florida.
 She is a member of Sisters in Crime, the Guppy Chapter of Sisters in Crime, The Florida Chapter of Mystery Writers of America, and The Authors Guild.

 She’s written for universities, healthcare institutions, a magazine, a public television station, anthologies, and more.
-Her short story “The Extra Ingredient” was recently published in Malice Domestic 14: Murder Most Edible, by Wildside Press.
+Her short story “The Extra Ingredient” was recently published in the Anthony Award-winning anthology Malice Domestic 14: Murder Most Edible, by Wildside Press.

 On a personal note, Joan once swam in a water-filled sinkhole in Florida.
 She doesn’t recommend it.
-Once or twice, she even swam with alligators—accidentally.
+At least twice she swam with alligators—accidentally.
 She doesn’t recommend that either.

 Author photo: Duke Morse

 The Malice Domestic anthology series returns with a new take on mysteries in the Agatha Christie tradition—36 original tales with a culinary bent!
-Joan’s contribution is “The Extra Ingredient.”
+Joan’s contribution to this Anthony Award winner is “The Extra Ingredient.”
 The food may be tasty, but all is not well when a teenage hostess and a fair-minded cook match wits in a rural Florida diner.

 Buy the 2019 anthology: